felipecrs/dahua-vto-on-home-assistant/README.md

 ## Caveats

-I could not yet get rid of Asterisk.
+I could not yet [get rid of Asterisk](https://github.com/felipecrs/dahua-vto-on-home-assistant/issues/1).
 Since I am not using a VTH, I still need Asterisk so that the doorbell can attempt to call a SIP extension.

-And only in such case the button pressed event will be detected.
+And only in such case the button pressed event will be detected by the Home Assistant Dahua integration.

-So, right now, until I find a better solution, I am running Asterisk just to create a dummy extension for the doorbell to call.
+So, until I find a better solution, I am running Asterisk to create a dummy extension for the doorbell to call.

-Another caveat is the need of Frigate.
-The Frigate Card has support for go2rtc running outside Frigate, but it will require you to expose your go2rtc to the internet (https://github.com/dermotduffy/frigate-hass-card/issues/1299).
-Theoretically it should work, but I never tried.

 ## Components

 - Dahua VTO Doorbell VTO2202F-P-S2
 - Home Assistant server
-- [Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons) so that the button pressed event can be captured (refs https://github.com/rroller/dahua/issues/359), and also so that the doorbell can announce _Calling now_ when the button is pressed.
-- [Home Assistant Dahua integration](https://github.com/rroller/dahua) to capture the button pressed event, cancel the call after the button is pressed, and unlock the door.
+- [Dahua Home Assistant integration](https://github.com/rroller/dahua) to capture the button pressed event, cancel the call after the button is pressed, and unlock the door
+- [Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons) to get the [button pressed event](https://github.com/rroller/dahua/issues/359) by the Dahua integration, and also so that the doorbell can announce _Calling now_ when the button is pressed
 - [Frigate](https://github.com/blakeblackshear/frigate) for object detection and recording
-- [go2rtc](https://github.com/AlexxIT/go2rtc) for 2-way audio communication, running inside Frigate
+- [go2rtc](https://github.com/AlexxIT/go2rtc) for 2-way audio communication, running inside Frigate in this example
-- [Frigate Home Assistant integration](https://github.com/blakeblackshear/frigate-hass-integration), which allows the Frigate Card to communicate with go2rtc within Frigate without needing external exposure of the go2rtc server.
+- [Frigate Home Assistant integration](https://github.com/blakeblackshear/frigate-hass-integration), which allows the Frigate Card to communicate with go2rtc within Frigate without needing external exposure of the go2rtc server
-- [Frigate Card](https://github.com/dermotduffy/frigate-hass-card/) for 2-way audio communication within the Home Assistant dashboard (at least version [v6.0.0-beta.2](https://github.com/dermotduffy/frigate-hass-card/releases/tag/v6.0.0-beta.2))
+- [Frigate Card](https://github.com/dermotduffy/frigate-hass-card) for 2-way audio communication within the Home Assistant dashboard (at least version [6.0.0](https://github.com/dermotduffy/frigate-hass-card/releases/tag/v6.0.0))
 - [Fully Kiosk Browser](https://www.fully-kiosk.com/) on a tablet for the doorbell interface
 - [Fully Kiosk Browser Home Assistant official integration](https://www.home-assistant.io/integrations/fully_kiosk/)
-- [layout-card](https://github.com/thomasloven/lovelace-layout-card/) to allow the doorbell dashboard to use full width of my tablet screen in vertical orientation, while still displaying other larger displays in horizontal orientation nicely.
+- [layout-card](https://github.com/thomasloven/lovelace-layout-card/) to allow the doorbell dashboard to use full width of my tablet screen in vertical orientation, while still displaying other larger displays in horizontal orientation nicely
-- [Home Assistant companion app](https://companion.home-assistant.io/), to receive notifications when someone rings the doorbell
+- [Home Assistant companion app](https://companion.home-assistant.io), to receive notifications when someone rings the doorbell
 - [Notifications for Android TV Home Assistant integration](https://www.home-assistant.io/integrations/nfandroidtv/), to receive notifications on my TVs when someone rings the doorbell

 ## How to